 For the newsletter, we need your name and email address.
 We may also use your job role and place of work for targeted communication.

-If you wish to attend one of our events, we'll ask you to provide your contact information including your organisation’s name and any dietary requirements or access provisions you may need.
+If you wish to attend one of our events, we'll ask you to provide your contact information, your organisation’s name, any access requirements you have, whether you are a Welsh speaker or not, and if relevant to the event, if you have any dietary requirements.

-If you are a member of the press or media, we need contact information from you so we can respond to you regarding the media enquiry.
-We’ll take your name and number/contact email address and, where relevant, the name of the organisation you represent.
+If you are a member of the press or media, and you contact us via email with an enquiry, we will capture your name and your organisation, to monitor the queries we receive.
+If you contact us over the phone, we’ll take your name and number and a contact email address and, where relevant, the name of the organisation you represent.

 How we use your information

 We issue both our stakeholder newsletter (EWC News) and registrant newsletter (MyEWC) up to four times per year.
-We may also issue event reminder emails to both our registrants and stakeholders.
-We use MailChimp to issue e-newsletters and event invitations/reminders.
-For further information, please see MailChimp’s privacy notice.
+We may also issue emails with information about events you may be interested in to both our registrants and stakeholders.
+We use Email Blaster to issue e-newsletters and event invitations/reminders.
+For further information, please see Email Blaster’s privacy notice.

 We collect information for media releases in order to respond to any queries we receive.
 We need to keep a record of who we have spoken with and what has been asked for/provided.
 If we can’t answer your query/request over the phone, we’ll need your contact information for our response.